How To Block Countries In WordPress By IP Address

 How To Block Countries In WordPress By IP Address: Entire Site Or Specific Pages ?

 Need a way to block certain countries from accessing your WordPress site?
 There are all kinds of reasons you might need to - maybe you just don't serve that country, or maybe you're experiencing issues with spam or malicious actors.
 No matter what your motivation, the best way to block countries in WordPress is by analyzing a user's IP address and then blocking, or allowing, them based on the location of their IP address.
-In this post, we'll show you how to quickly start blocking countries in WordPress by IP address using the Geo Blocker plugin from Geotargeting WP.
+In this post, we'll show you how to quickly start blocking countries in WordPress by IP address using the Geo Blocker addon from Geotargeting WP.

 How To Block Countries In WordPress With A Plugin